vungocastis/online-opsec/README.md

 # Online Operations Security (OpSec)
 Threat models and tools for staying safe Online, used by the average person.

+## Introduction
+The purpose of this document is to organize useful tools (most of which are free) for staying safe, private and informed while Online.

 ## Threat Models
 Different threat models explored.

 ### STRIDE
-Stands for six different type of threats:
+STRIDE stands for six different types of threats, each tied to a desired property:
-* Spoofing
+* Spoofing / Authenticity
-* Tampering
+* Tampering / Integrity
-* Repudiation
+* Repudiation / Non-Repudiability
-* Information Disclosure
+* Information Disclosure / Confidentiality
-* Denial Of Service
+* Denial Of Service / Availability
-* Elevation Of Privilege
+* Elevation Of Privilege / Authorization

+According to [Wikipedia](https://en.wikipedia.org/wiki/STRIDE_(security)), STRIDE is typically applied, "*...to help reason and find threats to a system.
+It is used in conjunction with a model of the target system that can be constructed in parallel.
+This includes a full breakdown of processes, data stores, data flows and trust boundaries.*"

 ## Tools
 Different tools for staying safe Online.